-Ironically, in many situations, its complicated rules and regulations can have the opposite effect, making it difficult if not impossible to pursue a disability claim.
+Ironically, in many situations, its complicated rules and regulations can have the opposite effect, making it difficult if not impossible to pursue an ERISA disability claim.
 If you don’t meet your ERISA health plan’s eligibility requirements your claim could be denied.

 So how do you ensure you meet all the eligibility requirements spelled out in your health care plan?

 ERISA requires plan administrators to provide participants with important plan information about plan features and funding; the first step you should take to make sure you meet your plan’s eligibility requirements to receive benefits is to check your Summary Plan Description (SPD).

 The SPD is a brochure you receive when you enroll in your employer’s benefits plan.
 The SPD will provide a detailed overview of your benefits plan and how your plan works, and provides information on what the eligibility requirements are for filing a claim.
 It also describes your rights and responsibilities under ERISA and your plan and provides information on where to file a claim, forms and paperwork you need to file, and whom to contact if you have questions about your plan.

 Under ERISA rules, your plan administrator is required to provide you with a copy of your plan’s SPD.
 If you do not have a copy of your plan’s SPD you can request one from your plan’s administrator.